Werferstein/My-collection-of-useful-or-whatever-SQL-scripts/README.md

 The script stores all credentials in a (local) database.
 In a second step, this data can be read into a new server again.
 The credentials from the old server can also be read into the new server via a linked server connection.

+__*TSQL job controller with feedback.sql*__

+The procedure checks whether another process has already called it (@Jobname);
+if an instance of the procedure is already running, the current instance waits for the current one to complete.
+A timeout can be set.
+You can also specify whether the process is restarted after the waiting time has elapsed.